Mr Brexit leads mini anti-May rebellion

 "That is not something that this country voted for, it is not what the prime minister promised," Rees-Mogg said.

-The anti-May rebellion has yet to gather serious traction, as two other hard-Brexit ministers took different positions.
+The anti-May rebellion has yet to gather traction, as two other hard-Brexit ministers took different positions.

 Environment secretary Michael Gove backed May's plan in a BBC interview on Sunday.